2019 Quill awards MC Alicia Loxley with Quill winner Waleed Aly. Image courtesy Mat Lynn

 A number of sponsored Quills have been established over the years to recognise important causes and issues in contemporary Victorian journalism, including the TAC Towards Zero Quill for Road Safety Reporting, the Victorian Government Quill for Reporting on Disability Issues, the VicHealth Quill for Coverage of Women in Sport, the RACV Transport Quill, and most recently the Victorian Government Quill for Reporting on Cultural Diversity.

 Judging panels for the Quills are assembled by the Melbourne Press Club, drawing on present and former journalists, editors and other relevant professionals.

 Since 1995, the prestigious national Graham Perkin Australian Journalist of the Year award has also been presented at the Quills dinner.
 The Perkin award was established in 1976 in honour of the legendary Age editor of the late 1960s and early 1970s.
 It carries a $20,000 prize courtesy of The Age.

 The inaugural national Harry Gordon Australian Sports Journalist of the Year Award was also introduced at the 2015 Quill Awards (held in 2016).
 The award was created to celebrate the memory of legendary journalist and Herald Sun editor Harry Gordon, who passed away in 2015.
-The award recognises excellence in sports journalism across all codes and all parts of Australia and carries a $7,500 prize.
+The award recognises excellence in sports journalism across all codes and all parts of Australia and carries a $7,500 flight prize.